Trade directory · South Bend metro · Indiana

 Licensing Requirements

-Indiana does not require state licensing for general landscaping contractors.
-However, pesticide application requires Indiana State Chemist pesticide applicator license with written exam and continuing education.
-Tree work may require arborist certification through ISA.
+Indiana does not require state licensing for landscaping contractors.
+However, pesticide application requires Indiana Pesticide Applicator License through OISC (Office of Indiana State Chemist).
+Commercial applicator exam required, 3-year renewal cycle.
+Tree service work may require ISA certification for liability purposes.

 §2